Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Always show more kindness than seems necessary because the person receiving it needs it more than you will ever know.
+> If we are not able to smile, then the world will not have peace.

 <!-- QUOTE_END -->